 As we discovered in ‘How to gain customer confidence and trust through text’, establishing trust isn’t easy.
 It requires commitment and dedication, but it’s well worth the effort for the long-term security and profits it will bring your business.

-Now that we know the most common ways brands use texting to instil trust in their customers, it’s essential that you follow the seven text tactics to help you optimise for brand loyal customers.
+Now that we know the most common ways brands use texting to instill trust in their customers, it’s essential that you follow the seven text tactics to help you optimize for brand loyal customers.

 1. Identify yourself

 What happens when you receive a text from an unknown number?
-Eyes narrow, body tenses, scepticism flares.
+Eyes narrow, body tenses, skepticism flares.
 It’s the exact opposite of a positive customer experience!

 - you own the number